 When you customize a template, you can add products that are part of Creative Cloud or Document Cloud or you can add products, such as Adobe Captivate and Presenter, that are not part of either of the clouds.

-Select the required options:
+In the Configure screen, select the required options:

 Use OS Locale: Select to create a package that deploys in the client machine's OS language.
 In which case, the OS language is the default fallback language in which the package is deployed.